moldis-group/pymoldis/README.md

 ## Data-mining S1-T1 energies of bigQM7w dataset

-The tutorial Jupyter notebooks are here: [tutorial_ipynb_bigqm7w_S1T1](https://github.com/moldis-group/pymoldis/tree/main/tutorial_ipynb_bigqm7w_S1T1)

-Or, if you want to try a simple  query, try the following
+If you want to try a simple  query, try the following

 ```
    import pymoldis